Bonnie’s Bus Frequently Asked Questions (FAQs)

 A: Final results and recommendations will be sent both to the woman and her referring physician within 30 days.

 Q: If I need follow-up who do I contact?

 A: Women whose mammograms suggest a need for further diagnosis and treatment will be referred back to their local referring physician and healthcare facilities for diagnostic evaluation.

 Q: How does my clinic request mammography images after a visit?

 A: Mammography images can be requested via email, fax or telephone.
 For details, see this document

 Q: How can I get the bus to come to my area?

 A: Individuals and communities in West Virginia can submit a request for Bonnie's Bus to come to their area to provide mammograms.
 There is no cost to organizations to host Bonnie’s Bus.
-The Bus runs on its own generator, and requires a hard, flat space at least 40 feet long with 13 feet of overhead clearance.
-Because it weighs 40,000 pounds, the parking area must have a solid surface, like concrete or pavement.
+The Bus runs on its own generator and requires a hard, flat space at least 45 feet long with at least 13 feet of overhead clearance.
+Because it weighs over 40,000 pounds, the parking area must have a solid surface, like concrete or pavement.
 Communities and organizations interested in hosting Bonnie’s Bus can call 304-293-2370 or 877-287-2272 or request a visit online by filling out this form.